 Press down lightly with the back of your spatula to get your waffle to stick to the ridges in the pan.
 Cook until this side is finished too, then transfer the waffle to a wire rack.

 Once you've got the method down, you can start loading up the grill pan with more than one waffle at a time.
-You'll probably find that you can do three or even four comfortably.
+You'll probably find that you can do three, even four comfortably.
+Just remember to brush the pan with more butter as needed, and keep going until you’ve used all the batter.